computingForSocialScience/cfss-homework-jmausolf/Final_Project/Flask-App---CFSS-2015/README.md

 # To Launch

-* From your terminal, navigate to the folder App.
+From your terminal, navigate to the folder App.
+Then, type the following:
-* Type the following:

 * $python launch_ipython.py
 * $python app.py